bbauska/meta-react-basics/README.md

 # 09. React.js overview

-Recall the concept of the **single-page application** or SPA for short?
+Recall the concept of the **single-page application</b> or SPA for short?

 This is a one-page website where some of the pages content changes based on user interaction.